 To want or to would like

-I hope that after reading this article, it became clearer to you when to use “wollen” and “möchten”.
-Above all, if there might be still a situation of doubt, I would recommend you to always go for the polite version of “möchten” as you can always become more straightforward afterward.
+After reading this article, I hope that it became clearer to you when to use “wollen” and “möchten”.
+Above all, if there might still be a situation of doubt, I would recommend you to always go for the polite version of “möchten” as you can become more straightforward afterward.
 If you want to know more about how to form a sentence in the German Futur 1, check out how to speak in Future tense in German.

 Hi there!
 Though I provide all blog content for free, your support will be very much appreciated. 🙂